HART Program FAQs

 Yahoo Parenting ran this story about a man living with an HIV positive diagnosis.
 This man is also a father through surrogacy, and that breakthrough was made possible through the use of our HART program.

 Here are a few frequently asked questions about the program.

 What is HART?

 HART stands for HIV Assisted Reproductive Technologies.
-Growing Generations has developed a cutting edge approach to assisted reproductive technologies combined with laboratory testing and preventative medications so HIV+ men may have the chance to become parents.
+Growing Generations has developed a cutting edge approach to assisted reproductive technologies combined with laboratory testing and preventative medications so HIV+ people who want to use their sperm to create embryos may have the chance to become biological parents.

-No. Because it is now possible to take a single sperm and insert it directly into the egg for fertilization, only a single sperm is needed.
+No. Because it is now possible to take a single sperm and insert it directly into the egg for fertilization.
 As a result, the viral load is so small that chances of an infection are incredibly rare.
-In more than 4,000 reported cases of assisted reproduction using sperm from an HIV+ man, there has been no case of transmission to the gestational carrier or the baby.
+In more than 4,000 reported cases of assisted reproduction using sperm from an HIV+ person, there has been no case of transmission to the gestational carrier or the baby.

-Aside from the general eligibility that Growing Generations looks for in intended parents, there are a few others specific to HIV+ men.
-Men are eligible to conceive children if they are on long-term HIV medications, have an undetectable viral load, haven’t changed their HIV medication in 6 months, and don’t have any other STDs.
-Male donors who need to be on HIV medications need to have taken them for a consistent 6 months before they can donate sperm.
-This means that the regimen can’t have changed and that they have several viral loads over a 6-month period, which are undetectable, including a viral load immediately before sperm donation.
+Aside from the general eligibility that Growing Generations looks for in intended parents, there are a few others specific to someone who is HIV+.
+A sperm contributor who is HIV+ is eligible to conceive children if they are on long-term HIV medications, have an undetectable viral load, and haven’t changed their HIV medication in 6 months.
+Sperm contributors who need to be on HIV medications need to have taken them consistently for 6 months before they can leave their semen deposit.
+This means that their regimen can’t have changed and that they have had several undetectable viral loads over a 6-month period, including an undetectable viral load immediately before sperm donation.

 How is this possible?